 - “Just because she’s black doesn’t mean you’re black.”

 These perceived perceptions, comments, and ignorance did not get any better as I got older.

 But, no matter what I did, the girls still treated me as if I was less than them.
-The only time my race mattered is if someone asked me about it.
+The only time my race mattered was if someone asked me about it.
 It got to a point where I was uncomfortable speaking about who I was and where I was from because I wanted the other girls to like me.

 If I was asked, “Where are you from?” or “What’s your nationality?”
 I’d often avoid the question or pretend I didn’t hear it.
-It got to the point where I cried on my mother’s couch because I felt like I didn’t belong anywhere.
+Finally, it got to the point where I cried on my mother’s couch because I felt like I didn’t belong anywhere.
 She’d often tell me to ignore it, but being who I was, that wasn’t easy.

-Learning to Love the Skin I’m In
+Learning To Love The Biracial Skin I’m In

-The incident started when my high school eleventh grade English teacher asked me to tame my hair and my attitude because she felt like I was pretending to be someone I am not.
+The incident started when my high school eleventh grade English teacher asked me to tame my hair and attitude because she felt like I was pretending to be someone I am not.
 She explained that she didn’t want me going on a trip to Motown looking “raggedy.”

 I explained to her that my sweater was old and that my mother couldn’t afford a new one at the time.
 She responded, “Don’t pretend to be struggling when actual girls are struggling.”
 At this point, I was almost in tears because I knew my family situation, but she was accusing me of lying.
 I kept telling them about my multiple siblings and our financial situation, but she wouldn’t let me get one word out.

 The last thing I remember her saying is, “The school sweater doesn’t cost a lot.
 It shouldn’t be hard to get one.
 Don’t come on the trip looking like that.” as she pointed to my afro and patched up sweater.